 Undoubtedly one of the most popular destinations outside of Belgrade, Fruška Gora National Park is named after Fruška Gora, a mountain that used to be an island in the ancient Pannonian Sea.
 The mountain is the park’s centerpiece, but there’s much more to it than that.

-This gorgeous area in northern Serbia is characterized by everything from rolling meadows and vineyards to waterfalls and natural hot springs to more than a dozen centuries-old monasteries.
+This gorgeous area in northern Serbia is characterized by everything from rolling meadows and vineyards to waterfalls and natural hot springs.
+On top of that, there are also more than a dozen centuries-old monasteries.
 Serbia’s oldest national park should be among your first options if you want to leave the busy city behind and get back to nature.

 Serbia’s second-largest city, Novi Sad lies near Fruška Gora National Park and is one of the country’s most livable cities.
 This is where you’ll find welcoming city parks, a thriving music scene, great art galleries, charming outdoor cafes and busy bars.
 Architecture lovers will also appreciate this historic city boasting both Serbian and Hungarian architecture.